Best rewards credit cards in Australia

 Cons

 • Higher rates.
 To pay for the points and perks, these cards typically charge higher ongoing interest rates than other cards.
-But if you pay off your balance in full each month the interest rate doesn't matter.
+But if you pay off your balance in full each month there's no interest.

 • Annual fee.
 Rewards cards come with an annual fee that can cost several hundred dollars.